JFreud/jwinsto/README.md

 ### PLEASE READ THIS CAREFULLY.
 ANY DEVIATION FROM THESE INSTRUCTIONS WILL HAVE DISASTAROUS CONSEQUENCES, ESPECIALLY TO OUR GRADES

+IF YOU ARE RUNNING THIS ON THE SCHOOL MACHINES, in network.h, the union semun function is commented out, please uncomment it.
+If it is being tested on Mac OS, you do not need to uncomment it.
+Neither Jerome nor Max have windows machines, so we have no idea what to do for that, sorry.

 1) After opening a terminal shell, navigate to the `./jwinsto` and run `make`
 2) Execute the Bout Committee by entering `./committee`
 3) Opening a new terminal shell in the same directory, take the role of a referee by entering `./referee`.
 You will be prompted to enter either 1 or 2 for pools or DEs, respectively, then to identify yourself.
 Note, that you must be a registered referee on the ref list to access this.
 (Referees for this tournament are aziz, nazarova, chan)